kdcllc/docker/dotnet/dotnet-docker.md

 # Docker Images for Microsoft .NET Core development

-The purpose of this `Dockerfile` is to create a generic .NET build images that is based on Microsoft images.
+The goal is to have a standard shared DotNetCore images for the Web development.

-In addition it contains the following:
+SDK Images will have the following installed:

 - Node.js installation 10.14.1
 - NVM Manager 0.31.2